Concrete pavement restoration (CPR) is much like its shared acronym, in that it restores life to worn-out pavement.

-Jerod Gross, Project Manager for Snyder & Associates in Des Moines, Iowa, described this process during the recent National Pavement Preservation Conference in Nashville, Tennessee.
+Jerod Gross, Civil Engineer for Snyder & Associates in Ankeny, Iowa, described this process during the recent National Pavement Preservation Conference in Nashville, Tennessee.
 According to Gross, the understanding of when and how to apply preservation techniques comes partly from a well-organized pavement preservation policy.

 This policy needs to state “what the goal is, what is the condition of the roadway and what kind of service life do you want out of your roadway,” says Gross, who has also worked with the National Concrete Pavement Technology Center on pavement preservation management.

 These factors must be determined before a treatment is selected with the corresponding roadway, technique, and time.
 To do this, pavement owners, such as state departments of transportation and municipal road departments, need to know the pavement’s expected performance and the expectations of the driving public, which are usually a smooth road and fewer traffic delays.
 They also need to know the costs.

 The aim is to maximize preservation dollars and to act before a road is too far gone, Gross says.
 Waiting too long can lead to agencies spending four to 10 times more to restore a road.

 “It’s important to recognize where your roadway is on a pavement management curve,” Gross says.

 The American Concrete Pavement Association (ACPA) says planning CPR needs to begin at roughly two-thirds to three-quarters of a pavement’s original design life.
 For example, a 20-year pavement should undergo preservation within 12 to 15 years.